HasinduLanka/FreshLinux/readme.md

     * openjdk-15-jre
     * dotnet-sdk-3.1
     * dotnet-sdk-5.0
-    * resolvconf - This solves that DNS server not found issue on newer WIFI cards
+    * resolvconf - This solves that DNS server not found issue on newer WIFI modules
 * Gnome Extentions
     * gnome-shell-extension-dash-to-panel
     * gnome-shell-extension-system-monitor

-# Feel free to fry up this for your taste :-)
+# How to Customise

+This installs and configures everything (Excluding Apps folder)

+` ./install.essentials.sh ; ./install.apps.sh ; ./install.office.sh ; ./config.desktop.sh ; /config.gnome.sh ; sudo apt -y dist-upgrade  `

+## You can change this or edit the classified files.
+Just fork this template repo and start building your own
+# Try adding some chilly and pepper if it doesn't taste well